Axway/docker-cft/helm/transfer-cft/README.md

-# Helm templates for Transfer CFT on Kubernetes
+# Helm templates for Transfer CFT on Kubernetes or Red Hat OpenShift

 ## Introduction

-The delivered chart bootstraps a Transfer CFT deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+The delivered chart bootstraps a Transfer CFT deployment on a [Kubernetes](http://kubernetes.io) or [Red Hat OpenShift](https://www.openshift.com) cluster using the [Helm](https://helm.sh) package manager.

 ## Prerequisites

-  - Kubernetes 1.14+
+  - Kubernetes 1.14+ or Red Hat Openshift 3+
-  - Helm 2.16+
   - Helm 3+

 ## Installing the chart